frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/attendance-request.md

     <img class="screenshot"  alt="Attendance Request" src="{{docs_base_url}}/assets/img/human-resources/attendance-request.png">

-> **Note 1:** You can check the 'Half Day' checkbox and enter the Date in case the attendance is for Half Day and Select Attendance Status for remaining Half day.
+> **Note 1:** You can check the 'Half Day' checkbox and enter the Date in case the attendance is for Half Day and select the Attendance Status for the remaining half day.

 > **Note 2:** On submission of the same, Attendance documents will be created for the days you mentioned as shown.